nitad54448/Sauerbrey/README.md

     * The tool calculates the frequency shift ($\Delta f$) and thickness change between these two cursors.
 5.  **Calculate IFF (Optional):**
     * Measure the rate during a "Reference" phase (Ions + Neutrals).
 Click **Set Current as Ref**.
-    * Measure the rate during a "Neutral only" phase. [cite_start]The tool will automatically calculate the IFF percentage[cite: 79].
+    * Measure the rate during a "Neutral only" phase.
+The tool will automatically calculate the IFF percentage.
 6.  **Export:** Click **Download Report** to save a PDF summary.

 ---